cKarypidis/multiknockoffs/README.md

 # Estimation of multiple knockoff procedures
-This package provides implementations of several multiple knockoff aggegration schemes in R.
+This package provides implementations of several multiple knockoff aggegration schemes in `R`.

 ## Description
 Multiple knockoff procedures run the knockoff filter multiple times, each time with a different knockoff matrix, and then aggregate the results in a way such that FDR control is (hopefully) still retained while reducing the variability from the probabilistic knockoff construction.
 The multiple knockoff filters also aim to increase the statistical power of the aggregated selection set.